 Intervals and Monitoring: Quick and Controlled Drying

-Cut the sunflowers with 2 inches of stem.
+Cut the sunflowers with two inches of stem.

-Using an airtight container that is microwave-safe, add 1 inch of silica gel.
-Add the seed head or flower petals and cover the flowers, with silica gel.
+Using a microwave-safe container, add 1 inch of gel.
+Add the head or petals and cover the flowers, with gel.

 Set the microwave on high power for 20-40-second intervals.